-Earlier this year, supporter Joe Gregory set himself the challenge of completing 10,000 consecutive keepy-uppies.
+Earlier this year, supporter Joe Gregory (pictured below) set himself the challenge of completing 10,000 consecutive keepy-uppies.
 Attempting to achieve his goal throughout April (Parkinsons Awareness Month), Joe managed to complete an astonishing 50,000 keepy-uppies in one day!
 Despite this fantastic achievement, the highest number of consecutive keepy-uppies completed was 5000…and Joe was not prepared to give up on his goal.

 After taking some time to rest, Joe was determined to reach his goal during the months of June and July.
 We are thrilled to announce that on the 19 July, after two hours and five minutes at almost two kicks per second, Joe smashed his target and completed a phenomenal 13,410 consecutive keepy-uppies!
 Well done Joe!